|Species:||Populus deltoides L.|

 Populus nigra L.

-The genus Populus includes three species in which the Aigeiros section forms a part.
+The genus Populus includes three species of which the Aigeiros section forms a part.
 The cottonwood scientific name, Populus Fremontii, otherwise called poplars grows to a height of 40 to 80 ft.
 This tree has a broad crown with branches spreading all around.
-The Cottonwood is commonly seen at the banks of rivers, by the lakes and near irrigation ditches all along the southwest; it grows only in moist soils.
+The Cottonwood is commonly seen on the banks of rivers, by the lakes, and near irrigation ditches all along the southwest; it grows only in moist soils.

 The Cottonwood, otherwise called poplar- has a crown that is widely spread.
 It is tall and obtained its name because of its seeds that are like cotton.

 If there exists a tree that adapts well with the environment of a prairie grassland, and can be identified from a great distance during its growing period by its leaves that shine, shimmer and dangle in the wind, it was a pleasure for the pioneers to identify such a tree from far that provided shade and wood.
 Besides, it symbolizes the search for water, because this variety is fond of wetting its feet, so as to say.
 This is the Cottonwood tree.

 It is possible for a Cottonwood tree to exist as a female or male.
 It is the female that generates the white fluffy seeds at the beginning of summer which gave it its name.